bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-get.md

 #### section

-Describes a specific section with fields within the item detail form
+Describes an individual section with fields within the item detail form

 #|
 || **Name**